bitrise-io/devcenter/_articles/en/reviews/teams-and-organizations-draft.md

 | App-based | Global |
 | Roles assigned by the app's admins or owners | No inherent roles: just owners and members |
 | Only have access to a single app | Can own and control multiple apps |

+For more info, check out our [pricing page](https://bitrise.io/pricing/)!